MaayanLab/dokku/user/32-port-mapping.md

 ```
 =====> minio-console proxy information
        Proxy enabled:                 true
-       Proxy port map:                http:80:80 https:443:80
+       Proxy port map:                http:80:80
        Proxy type:                    nginx
 ```

-The port maps follow the docker standard, `scheme:host-port:container-port` where the `scheme` tells dokku whether secure (https) or insecure traffic (http) should flow. `host port` is the entrypoint into the dokku server, it should be 80 for http or 443 for https. `container port` is the port the container serves on, common examples include 80, 5000, and 8080.
+The port maps follow the docker standard, `http:host-port:container-port`. `host port` is the entrypoint into the dokku server, it should be 80 for http. `container port` is the port the container serves on, common examples include 80, 5000, and 8080.

 ## Setting up port mappings